amralkhaled211/Webserv/mini_server/config_parser/notes_parser.md

 # TASKS
+## WORK IN PROGRES
+	- still figuring out the parsing, issue atm in _locationBlock()
+		- missing logic for the biginning -> "location /{" this should not be an error

 ## TODO
 	[] Test case with return 307 /path; play with the space and newline [] Test with '{', '}' and ';' followed by each other, probably error, if so --> add to _generallErrors